The unipotent mixing conjecture: Equidistribution for the cuspidal spectrum

 which in the case $f_1 = f_2$ and $\lambda_2(2) \not= 0$ does not decay in $q$.
 In other words, the underlying condition for equidistribution is really of diophantine nature. \end{remark}

 \textbf{Proof.} We start with the Fourier expansion

-where $\epsilon_j$ is the root number, $\lambda_j(n)$ is the $n$-th Hecke eigenvalue (we have assumed that the $f_j$ are newforms) and\footnote{by the Selberg eigenvalue conjecture, although this is not essential for the argument, unlike the Ramanujan conjecture at finite places} $t_j \geq 0$ is the spectral parameter of $f_j$ for $j = 1, 2$.
+where $\epsilon_j$ is the parity, $\lambda_j(n)$ is the $n$-th Hecke eigenvalue (we have assumed that the $f_j$ are newforms) and\footnote{by the Selberg eigenvalue conjecture, although this is not essential for the argument, unlike the Ramanujan-Petersson conjecture at finite places} $t_j \geq 0$ is the spectral parameter of $f_j$ for $j = 1, 2$.
 For notational simplicity let us write We use the simple bound

 for $j\in \mathbb{N}_0$, $A, \varepsilon > 0$ with polynomial dependence in $t$.
 In the following we use the convention that all implied constants may depend polynomially on $\text{cond}(f_j)$ and $|x_0|$, $y_0 + y_0^{-1}$, $\text{den}(r_0)$ without further mention.